iifl-logo

 1. As required by section 197(16) of the Act based on our audit, we report that the Company has paid remuneration to its directors during the year in accordance with the provisions of and limits laid down under section 197 read with Schedule V to the Act.

-3. Further to our comments in Annexure A, as required by Section 143(3) of the Act, we report, to the extent applicable, that:
+3. As required by Section 143(3) of the Act, we report, to the extent applicable, that:

-a.
-We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit of the accompanying standalone financial statements.
+i.
+We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit of the accompanying financial statements except matters stated in the Basis of Qualified Opinion section of our report.

-d.
-In our opinion, the aforesaid standalone financial statements comply with the IND AS specified under Section 133 of the Act.
+iv.
+In our opinion, the aforesaid financial statements comply with the IND AS specified under Section 133 of the Act, except for the matters stated in the Basis of Qualified Opinion Section of our report.

-e.
-On the basis of the written representations received from the directors of the Company as on March 31, 2023, taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2023 from being appointed as a director in terms of Section 164(2) of the Act.
+v.
+On the basis of the written representations received from the directors of the Company as on March 31, 2025, taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2025 from being appointed as a director in terms of Section 164(2) of the Act.

-f.
-With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B".
-Our report expresses an unmodified opinion on the adequacy and operating effectiveness of the Companys internal financial controls with reference to financial statements.
+vi.
+With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure C".
+Our report expresses an unmodified opinion on the adequacy and operating effectiveness of the Companys internal financial controls with reference to financial statements subject to the possible effect of matters stated in the Basis for Qualified Opinion section of our main audit report.

 i.
-The Company does not have any pending litigations which would impact its financial position except the following cases:
+The Company does not have any pending litigations which would impact its financial position except the following:

 Delisting matter:

 The Company has filed an appeal before the Securities Appellate Tribunal ("SAT"), Mumbai, against the order dated 11th May, 2018 by which the appellant Company has been delisted under Regulation 22(2) of the Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009, for condoning the delay but an appeal for condonation of delay was rejected and dismissed by SAT by passing the order dated November 11, 2019.
-The Company has filed civil appeal against the order passed by SAT before Supreme Court and the matter is still pending in Supreme Court.
+Subsequently, the company filed a civil appeal against SATs order before the Supreme Court.
+Further, during the period under review, the Company received an order from the Honorable Supreme Court directing the submission of an undertaking by the authorized officer by March 18, 2024.

 ii.
 The Company did not have any material foreseeable losses on long term contracts including derivative contracts.